Updated: May 29

 -make observation notes

-– re-assess, reflect on the child progress and to self-reflect on your own practice
+– re-assess, reflect on the child's progress and to self-reflect on your practice

 – shape emotional and behavioural responses

-There is more than that and I will make another video about what it is LBTH, what skills do you need to become the facilitator and what is your role.
+There is more than that, and I will make another video about what LBTH is, what skills you need to become a facilitator, and what your role is.

-Ok.
+OK.
 There you have it.
-Today I’ve presented to you why I think you should train before delivering this awesome therapy.
+Today I've presented why you should train before delivering this remarkable Therapy.

-Next week I will give you several strategies on how to help and support children with PDA.
+Next week I will give you several strategies to help and support children with PDAs.